devsohail/job-agent/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have ideas for new search sources or agent capabilities, feel free to open a PR.

----

-Created with ❤️ by the Job Application Agent Team.